cedrickchee/llama2.c/README.md

 ## benchmarks

-On my Linux laptop (Core i3) this runs at ~150 tokens/s.
+On my Linux laptop (Ice Lake/Core i7 processor) this runs at ~150 tokens/s.
 The fastest throughput I saw so far on Linux laptop:

 With `zig cc` compiler and 15M parameter model: